-There are 160 wineries to try in the region, from tiny mom-and-pop operations to giant foreign-owned behemoths.Don't know where to start?
+There are about one hundred and sixty wineries in the area to visit, ranging in size from single-owner establishments to multinational conglomerates.Don't know where to start?
 These are our favorite wineries in the Yarra Valley right now.

 Many Hands Winery

 Yarra Valley wine tasting is hungry work, and you'll need to eat more than wine at some point.
 When that time comes, ask your deso to take you to Many Hands Winery, a modest producer of wine and Italian food.

 $5 tastings valid for a bottle (and you are quite likely to want to buy at least one to bring home).
 You can also drink wine with wood-fired pizzas, garlic prawns, antipasto platters, and other Italian snacks and dinners.
 If the weather is nice, a tiny patio adjoins the vines.

 Despite its obvious wealth, Point Leo Estate's owner remains a mystery.
 The parking lot is asphalted and clearly designated.
 When it's crowded, people take golf carts to the Grand Arch (a sculpture by Inge King) and the main building's towering concrete walls, which obscure the breathtaking view.

 Hidden behind these ominous grey drapes is a park filled with forty sculptures created by artists from all around the world.
 180-degree views from the wine terrace, which is adjacent to the restaurant and cellar entrance.

 The 130-hectare estate was purchased by the Gandel family for $50 million.
 For over two decades prior to late 2017, it served as a winery and private retreat.
 The primary structure is designed to resemble a glass of wine being filled.

 It's a lot to take in all at once.
 Visitors should stop by the island cellar entry to try some of the estate's chardonnay,pinot gris shiraz and pinot noir.
 These aren't the best bargain bottles on the Peninsula, coming in around $40 to $60.